Metric Insights Slackbot must be open to the web in order to process requests submitted by users via the Slack app.

 - commit hash value (stored inside the Slack App docker container)

-bot_instance hash value is unique for each MI Slackbot installation as well as for each instance.
+bot_instance hash value is unique for each Metric Insights Slackbot installation as well as for each instance of the docker container.

-commit hash value is different for each Release Version of the MI Slackbot.
+commit hash value is different for each release version of Slackbot.

-The hash function generating "Secret Key" uses the following Input Parameters :
+The hash function generating the "Secret Key" uses the following Input Parameters :

 - Algorithm: an instance of HashAlgorithm